ricardoibm/ollama-power/README.md

     -   Review the automatic restart parameter (`--restart always`) in the containers if this behavior is not desired.
 -   **Resource Consumption**:

-    -   Ensure the virtual machine has sufficient resources (CPU, RAM, storage) to run Docker and the containers.
+    -   Ensure the LPAR has sufficient resources (CPU, RAM, storage) to run Docker and the containers.

 ----------